WebAssembly/spec/document/core/exec/instructions.rst

 2. Pop the values :math:`\val^m` from the stack.

-3. Assert: due to :ref:`validation <valid-instr-seq>`, a handler and a label are now on the top of the stack.
+3. Assert: due to :ref:`validation <valid-instrs>`, a handler and a label are now on the top of the stack.

 4. Pop the label from the stack.